msalah-kw/smart-manager/readme.txt

 * Fix: Database warning displayed when viewing Task Dashboards (Pro)
 * Fix: Advanced Search not applying multiple "OR" conditions correctly (Pro)
 * Update: POT file
+* Enhancement: Bulk edit actions that touch price or stock now cascade changes from variable parents to every variation automatically.
+* Enhancement: External HTTP calls from Smart Manager are blocked by default; use the `smart_manager_allow_external_requests` filter to opt in when required.

 = 8.72.0 (09.10.2025) =
 * New: WordPress 6.8.3 compatible